Kaciras/icodec/README.md

 > [!WARNING]
 > Since libheif does not support specify thread count for x265 encoder, The `encode` of the `heic` module only work on webworker, and has performance issue.

+icodec is aimed at the web platform and has some limitations:

+* Decode output & Encode input only support RGBA format.
+* No animated image support, you should use video instead of it.

 # Usage

 Requirement: The target environment must support [WebAssembly SIMD](https://caniuse.com/wasm-simd).